 Why not use a dictionary?

-The purpose of extensive reading is to read for your own pleasure and to become better at reading itself rather than reading to learn the language.
+The purpose of extensive reading is to read for one’s own pleasure and to become better at reading itself rather than reading to learn the language.
 If you look up a word each time you encounter an unfamiliar word, your reading experience is disturbed.
 You are encouraged to read smoothly to practice reading fluency and to deepen your knowledge of language items that are already familiar to you.
 By doing so, you will be able to develop the ability to guess the meaning of unknown words from the context.
 You will end up learning a number of new words by reading many basic books without having to think about them.

 Principles of Extensive Reading